alipay/YiJian-Community/README.md

    prompt_attack = TextPromptAttack("Infer Instance", lang="en")
    aug_test_set = prompt_attack.attack_dataset(test_set)
-   # If the techniques parameter is not specified, all attack methods will be used for attack enhancement by default
    ```
    **For details of the attack techniques, see [technique_en.md](./docs/technique_en.md).**
 3. Configuration of the target Model to be evaluated